cuenca-mb/pixi-napari-assistant/README.md

 Start napari by running
 `pixi run assistant`

-Sample data is `MAX_Lund.tif` in https://zenodo.org/records/17986091
+Sample data is `MAX_Lund.tif` and `Lund.tif` in https://zenodo.org/records/17986091 and